timjacksonm/Depiction-App/README.md

 What can make this app better?

 - Pictures taken by camera and uploaded to firebase are not in a readable / applicable format once downloaded to display in the gallery.
 You could not upload the images and just display them based on their data.uri , however that defeats the purpose of using a BaaS to hold your data.
+- Gallery should load as soon as the component mounts - instead you have to click the refresh button to get the images.
 - Gestures!
 I am aware based on what I learned I can add different gesture type components that listen for a swipe or tap etc. Would improve the app a lot by making your different touches responsive.
 -  Performance.
 Image sizes are captured small - file size is larger than expected.
 Could implement React Navigation a bit better that includes the login screen.
 Currently only has 2 screens.
 Home(Gallery) & Capture(Camera)
 - When you go to type in credentials at login the password box is hidden due to overlapping keyboard.
 Can fix this with styling.